-The coastal village of Carmel-by-the-Sea, California, looks like it jumped from the pages of a storybook -- and its culinary treasures look like they jumped from the pages of the world’s best cookbook!
+The coastal village of Carmel-by-the-Sea, California, looks like it jumped from the pages of a storybook — and the best restaurants in Carmel CA are culinary treasures that look like they jumped from the pages of the world’s best cookbook!

-While there are plenty of fine-dining options, there are also a variety of quirky bistros located along the secret passageways and courtyards of Carmel.
+While there are plenty of fine-dining restaurants, there are also a variety of quirky bistros located along the secret passageways and courtyards of Carmel-by-the-Sea.

-I visited the area on a press trip with my sister, Lynn, to explore the rich, diverse, and oh-so-tasty chef-inspired menus.
-Here are some of the best spots we discovered.
+I visited the area on a Pacific Coast road trip with my sister, Lynn, to explore the rich, diverse, and oh-so-tasty chef-inspired menus.
+Here are some of the best restaurants in Carmel-by-the-Sea we discovered.

-Tucked away inside a courtyard, Stationaery is the brainchild of owners Anthony and Alissa Carnazzo.
+Tucked away inside one of Carmel-by-the-Sea courtyards, Stationaery is the brainchild of owners Anthony and Alissa Carnazzo.
 The couple chose the cottage for their restaurant because of the family-sized apartment on the second floor.
 The intimate 34-seat space with a small area for patio dining offers breakfast, lunch, and specialty coffees.

-Stationaery specializes in elegant comfort food.
+Stationaery is one of the best restaurants in Carmel when it comes to elegant comfort food.
 During our breakfast, Lynn raved about the enormous skillet-baked pancake topped with fruit, creme fraiche, and granola.
-My potato pancake -- a huge pile of fried hash browns topped with bacon, frisee lettuce, a poached egg, and a tarragon vinaigrette -- was unlike anything I’ve ever tasted, and it was as visually appealing as it was tasty.
+My potato pancake — a huge pile of fried hash browns topped with bacon, frisee lettuce, a poached egg, and a tarragon vinaigrette — was unlike anything I’ve ever tasted, and it was as visually appealing as it was tasty.
 The ingredients are sourced primarily from Monterey and Santa Cruz County farms to ensure a fresh and seasonal menu.

-Carmel’s newest restaurant, Rise + Roam, is a Roman-style bakery and pizzeria, the first of its kind in the village.
-It’s run by Aaron Rayor and the renowned local chef Todd Fisher.
+Carmel-by-the-Sea’s newest restaurant, Rise + Roam, is a Roman-style bakery and pizzeria, the first of its kind in the village.
+It’s run by renowned local chef Todd Fisher.
 On one side of the light-filled restaurant is the bakery, with croissants as large as footballs (perhaps I exaggerate, but they are enormous), cheesecakes, and other pastries.
 On the other side is the pizzeria in an open kitchen.

 For a starter, we enjoyed a unique concoction featuring puffed forbidden rice, citrus, an over-easy egg, and hot sauce.
 That might sound like a strange combination, but the savory yolk mixed with the hot sauce to create a dish we couldn’t stop eating until it was gone.